Laws and Policies

 Individuals with Disabilities Education Act (IDEA) is a federal law that requires schools to service the educational needs of eligible students with disabilities.

 - The primary goal of IDEA is to to protect the rights of children with disabilities.
 IDEA ensures students with disabilities have access to a free and appropriate public education (FAPE), just like all other children.
 Schools are required to provide special education in the least restrictive environment.
-That means schools must each students with disabilities in general education classroom whenever possible.
+That means schools must place students with disabilities in general education classroom whenever possible.

 - To give parents a voice in their child’s education.
 Under IDEA, you have a say in the educational decisions the school makes about your child.
 At every point of the process, the law gives you specific rights and protections.
 These are called procedural safeguards.